 Spring Cleaning Pests To Watch For

 Bed bugs are one of the most common pests homeowners encounter.
 Although bed bugs do not transmit any diseases, their bites can become red, itchy, painful welts, and once an infestation takes hold, it is nearly impossible to control.
-Be sure to properly inspect the furniture, bedding, and drapery for tell-tale signs of blood spots and shell casings.
+Be sure to properly inspect the furniture, bedding, and drapery for tell-tale signs of a bed bug problem: blood spots and shell casings.
 If you’re returning home from vacation, make sure to inspect your suitcases before bringing them indoors, as well as any used furniture.

 While fleas are known best for irritating pets like cats and dogs, these annoying pests can also bite and transmit diseases to humans.
 Our spring cleaning recommendation for keeping fleas out of your home is to vacuum and clean your bed linens regularly.